We've all felt a little bit of a pinch to the pocket during such crazy economic times, and we're here to help.

 HE Student Loan Tax Suspension

-The Independent Tertiary Education Council Australia (ITECA) had a little chat with Parliament about supporting students at Independent Institutions and as a result the Australian Government has suspended the 25% FEE-HELP loan fee for six months incurred by students who are borrowing to fund their studies with independent higher education providers.
+The Independent Tertiary Education Council Australia (ITECA) had a little chat with Parliament about supporting students at Independent Institutions and as a result the Australian Government has suspended the 25% FEE-HELP loan fee into 2021 incurred by students who are borrowing to fund their studies with independent higher education providers.

 As a student of JMC Academy, you will become aware that all of our programs are eligible for FEE-HELP, a Commonwealth loan given to eligible fee-paying students to help pay for part or all of their tuition fees, so this suspension will be music to your ears.